zzQ1998/learngit/readme.txt

-Git is a distributed version control system. it is free software distributed under the GPL.
+Git is a distributed version control system.
+Git is a free software distributed under the GPL.
 Creatinwqew branch is quick.
 Creating a new branch is quick.
 <<<<<<< HEAD